CarlKho-Minerva/24MNRV_ShowStudentID_MyMinerva/readme.md

    - Open Google Chrome and go to `chrome://extensions/`
    - Enable "Developer mode" in the top right corner
    - Click "Load unpacked" in the top left corner
-   - Navigate to the unzipped folder you downloaded and select it
+   - Navigate to the unzipped folder you downloaded and select the `MinervaCSS-Extension` folder

 3. The extension should now be installed and active.
 Visit <https://my.minerva.edu> to see it in action!